usmanahmed00/jotpsych-fullstack-swe-challenge-2/README.md

 3. Mock a python function that mimics the process of sending this audio to a third party transcription service that returns a transcript of the audio.
 (BONUS: If you moved quickly through everything else and want to actually implement a local transcription model, go ahead!)
 4. Save this transcription text to the user database as the user's motto and update the user profile to display their self-recorded motto.

+### Encrypt it

+1. We don't want to store the patient's motto in plaintext.
+Encrypt it when you store it and decrypt it when you retrieve it.

 ### Make it Async

 1. Change the mock transcription function so that it takes a random amount of time between 5 and 15 seconds to return.